tdanino12/test/README.md

 <div align="center">
-MAC-PER is a multi-agent framework based on DDQN and Prioritized Experience Replay (PER).
+MAC-PER is a multi-agent framework based on DDQN and Prioritized Experience Replay (PER)

 </div>